About this step

 The House Committee on Ways and Means examines the Governor's Proposal and releases its own recommmendations for the annual budget for deliberation by the House of Representatives.
 Prior to release of the House Ways and Means Budget, Joint Ways and Means Committee budget hearings are held across the state.

-I would like to thank the members of the House Committee on Ways and Means for their input and guidance during the development of this budget.
-I extend a special thank you to our Vice-Chair, Representative Stephen Kulik of Worthington, and our Assistant Vice-Chair, Representative Benjamin Swan of Springfield for their advice and assistance in crafting this proposal.
+I would like to thank the members of the House Committee on Ways and Means for their input and perspective during the budget development process.
+I extend a special thank you to our Vice-Chair, Representative Stephen Kulik of Worthington, and our Assistant Vice-Chair, Representative Elizabeth A. Malia of Boston for their advice and assistance in creating this budget proposal.

 I look forward to working closely with all the members of the House of Representatives in the upcoming debate.
-I know that we will work together to produce a budget that is both fiscally responsible and promotes our shared vision for our constituents and our Commonwealth.
+I believe that together we will build upon the Committee’s work and produce a budget that blends our shared priorities for our districts and our visions for Massachusetts.